 6. Supplementary Information Form (SIF)

-Please download and complete the Supplementary Information Form.
-After completing the form, save it as a PDF document and upload it into your application.
+All applicants must complete the Supplementary Information Form.
+After completing the form, you will receive a PDF copy that will be uploaded into your online application.

 Proof of English-Language Proficiency

 Proof of English-language proficiency is required if the applicant does not either a) live in an English-speaking jurisdiction or b) hold a degree for which the language of instruction was English.
 Applicants can provide proof in the form of scores on one of a list of English proficiency examinations, including the TOEFL (Test of English as a Foreign Language) or the YELT (York English Language Test).
 Minimum requirements are listed on the the York University Admissions webpage under the Degrees Offered and Application Requirements tab.